MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

 <a name="bkmk_Access"></a>

 ## Open the Customer Service Hub
-The Customer Service Hub app is available to use on a desktop browser for managing knowledge articles, and on mobile devices for case management.
+The Customer Service Hub app is available to use on a desktop browser and on a mobile device.
 You can open the Customer Service Hub in the following ways:

 > [!NOTE]
 >  These options are available only to users with the Customer Service app access role , System Administrator role, or System Customizer role.